sjaks/heratyskello/README.md

 # Herätyskello
 An application for waking up a friend utilizing Raspberry Pi and some buzzers

+**This project is archived and not suitable for production.
+A lot of tweaking needs to be done in order to make it work.
+Dy.fi endpoints are not live anymore.**

 ### Infra
 This project consists of a Node.js server that hosts a simple web interface used for initiating an alarm on remote Raspberry Pi clients.
 The web interface